Gary Sinise: Religious views

-Politics
+Political views

 In 2004, Sinise founded Friends of Abe, a support and networking group for conservative members of Hollywood.

 In May 2009, Nicolle Wallace, a former adviser to George W. Bush and John McCain, mentioned Sinise as a potential Republican presidential candidate in 2012.
-Sinise narrates the online virtual tour for the Ronald Reagan Presidential Library and spoke at the centennial celebration of Ronald Reagan's birth at the library in February 2011.
+Sinise narrates the online virtual tour of the Ronald Reagan Presidential Library and spoke at the centennial celebration of Ronald Reagan's birth at the library in February 2011.

 In September 2012, Sinise donated to Republican presidential nominee Mitt Romney.

 Sinise's Republican-leaning views have been written into the character of Mac Taylor on CSI: NY.
 Taylor has a picture of Reagan displayed in his office and was once the subject of a joke by one of his colleagues about an eight-hour Reagan documentary he watched over and over again.

+Views of Trump

 Despite being a lifelong supporter of the Republican Party, Sinise refused to endorse or vote for Donald Trump in the 2016 presidential election, or in the 2024 election and also criticized Trump after the then-candidate questioned McCain's status as a war hero because he was captured as a prisoner of war.